Published December 19, 2023 • Updated November 10, 2025

 Role: Active ingredient that physically smothers insects without synthetic toxins.

 Soybean oil turns a simple kitchen staple into one of the most effective active ingredients in natural pest control sprays.
-In Six Feet Under, its 3.13% concentration creates a mechanical-kill effect—working through contact, not chemicals.
+In Six Feet Under, its 3.13% concentration delivers fast results.

 How it works: